Louisville vs. Florida State NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Seminoles rack up 42.0 fewer yards per game (364.7) than the Cardinals allow per outing (406.7).

-- The Seminoles have turned the ball over six more times (10 total) than the Cardinals have forced a turnover (4) this season.
+- The Seminoles have turned the ball over 10 times this season, six more turnovers than the Cardinals have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.